zryska/Edge-Data-Store-Docs/V1/Installation/InstallationOverview.md

 **Note** If an invalid value is specified for the port, the install will proceed with the default value of 5590 selected.

-The install will complete and Edge System will be running on your device.
+The install will complete and Edge Data Store will be running on your device.

 #### Linux uninstallation

-To remove Edge System software from a Linux computer, open a terminal window and run the command:
+To remove Edge Data Store software from a Linux computer, open a terminal window and run the command:

 ```bash
 sudo apt remove osisoft.edgesystem